-I am a political historian, specialised in the history of risk and disaster.
-My broader research interests relate to risk studies, disaster studies, international and transnational history, European integration, Belgian political history, fire safety, mining history, and last but not least: nuclear risks.
+I am a historian, specialised in the history of risk and disaster.
+My broader research interests relate to history of technology, energy history, risk, disaster studies, international and transnational history, European integration, Belgian political history, fire safety, mining history, and last but not least: nuclear history.

 I graduated in 2016 as Master of Arts in History at the University of Leuven, Belgium.

 My Master's thesis researched the political impact of the fire in department store 'A l'Innovation' in Brussels in 1967, examining the role of the disaster in the broader politics of prevention in Belgium on the one hand, and the theoretical relevance of Disaster Studies for political history and vice versa on the other.
 This Master's thesis was published as a monograph in 2017 as'De brand in de Innovation: de ramp die Belgiê veranderde'.

 I am actively engaged in the popularisation and valorisation of my research and history in general.
 My research on the Innovation fire featured in national newspapers and TV-broadcasts in Belgium and the Netherlands.
 I also contributed to the organisation of the official 50-year commemmoration of the disaster in 2017.
 In addition, I regularly write opinion pieces and analyses for Belgian news outlets, for example on fire safety in the Grenfell Tower or the Notre Dame, mining risks, and nuclear safety.
 I also give lectures to broader audiences and preventionists.
 Finally, I obtained an Academic Teacher Degree at KU Leuven in 2017, conducting multiple teaching internships and participating in a research project on multilingual and diverse teaching contexts.